carmarq/cjm-pwp/README.md

 - Milestone 2a - 20%: Tier II 20(0.2) = 4
 - Milestone 2b - 10%: Tier IV 40(0.1) = 4
 - Milestone 3 - 50%: Tier I 10(0.5) = 5

+#### Updated PWP Feedback
+Thanks for making some of the technical fixes stated above, and fixing the CSS issue.
+Keep challenging yourself in the future - there was a lot of room to expand upon what you had here.
+With the technical fixes done, your site is appropriate for live deployment now.
+Here's your upgraded score:

+Your PWP passes at [Tier II](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
+Your cumulative PWP score including all Milestones is 22/40 points (55%).
+20/40 is considered passing at a "C".

+- Milestone 1 - 20%: Tier II 20(0.2) = 4
+- Milestone 2a - 20%: Tier II 20(0.2) = 4
+- Milestone 2b - 10%: Tier IV 40(0.1) = 4
+- Milestone 3 - 50%: Tier II 20(0.5) = 10